chamerling/play-soap-websockets/README.md

 You can use [SOAPUI](http://soapui.org/) and the sample project located in the test folder (MyService-wsdl-soapui-project.xml) to invoke services and see what happens on [http://localhost:9000](http://localhost:9000 "Home").

 ## Results
 WebSocket and Play rocks!
-There are some missing messages (see problems section) but with some reasonable load it works quite well.
+You can build really good stuff in less than 100 lines of code...

 ## Problems
-Under *stress* tests, it looks like some messages are lost on the WebSocket stuff side.
-To reproduce, open two browser windows on [http://localhost:9000](http://localhost:9000 "Home") and launch the SOAPUI Load Test.
+The only problem is a conception one where you can loose messages if you launch several clients at the same time.
+Since the event stream can not really be shared between clients, some messages can be lost.
+What is amazing is that it works in some cases: To reproduce, open two browser windows on [http://localhost:9000](http://localhost:9000 "Home") and launch the SOAPUI Load Test.
 This light load test sends 60 requests using two threads.
 At the end of the test, some messages are not displayed in the browser (have a look to the counter of the last message which should be equal to '59').

-Since I am not a JS expert nor a Play one, the problem may be somewhere out of Play, or not...
+A simple solution will be to create stream per client with some client ID for example: Not my goal for now.

 Cheers,